jjnether/plex_jjnether_guide/README.md

   ![pins](pictures/pins.gif)

-- Movie and TV Show themes can be enabled to play while browsing that media:
+- Movie and TV Show themes can be enabled to play in the background while browsing that media:

   ![themes](pictures/themes.gif)